Universal Control Plane - Hacks

 This feature is great for any UCP user who wants to have a quick overview of their stacks and their components.

-Including a Slack like Global Search feature in UCP was my first hack as a Docker employee part of the UCP team.
-Before this hack, it was not possible for a UCP user to quickly jump to a specific category of the app or look for a specific resources.
+Including a Slack-like Global Search feature in UCP was my first hack as a Docker employee part of the UCP team.
+Before this hack, it was not possible for a UCP user to quickly jump to a specific category of the app or look for specific resources.
 The user could trigger the Global Search window via a simple shortcut and search through all the resources of her/his UCP cluster.